Corvusoft/restbed/documentation/example/HTTP_CLIENT.md

 Overview
 --------

-"The HTTP client functionality is DEPRECATED and will be removed from future releases.
-See [Restless](https://github.com/Corvusoft/restless) for an alternative implementation."
+The HTTP client functionality is DEPRECATED and will be removed from future releases.
+See [Restless](https://github.com/Corvusoft/restless) for an alternative implementation.

 Example
 -------